slarwise/telescope-extended-commands.nvim/README.md

 :Telescope extended_commands
 ```

-Pressing enter on the command executes it.
+Pressing enter on the command executes it. `<C-E>` lets you edit the command.